dommyet/lempstack_debian/README.md

 The provided configurations should be able to run smoothly on **Debian testing**, it is also the recommended version.

-Below is an example of  `/etc/apt/sources.list`, assuming your server is located in the US.
+Below is an example of  `/etc/apt/sources.list`, please refer to [Debian SourceList](https://wiki.debian.org/SourcesList/).

 ```
 deb http://deb.debian.org/debian testing main